ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/vcpkg-tool-installation/_next-steps.md

 ---
-next_step_guidance: Thank you for learning how to create use vcpkg to create reproducible installations on the command line.
+next_step_guidance: You can continue learning about migrating your projects from MDK v5 to MDK v6.
 recommended_path: "/learning-paths/microcontrollers/uvprojx-conversion/"

 further_reading: